 The REI/kit Leads tool has nationwide high-quality real estate lead types like Vacant, Absentee, and High Equity.

-Plus, the leads are processed right into your REI/kit CRM, and are then ready to call and send cold email campaigns to.
+Plus, the leads are processed right into your REI/kit CRM, and are then ready to send text, ringless voicemail, email, and direct mail campaigns to.

 Click here to find out more: Motivated Seller Leads Integrated With Real Estate Tools